pletcher/atlas-data-prep/dictionaries/docs/index.md

 * navigate from a lemmatized token to a dictionary entry
 * navigate from a word-sense-disambiguated token to a dictionary entry sense
 * determine which tokens in a lemmatized text are covered by a dictionary
-* determine which chunks or tokens in a lemmatized text are cited in a dictionary entry
+* determine which chunks or tokens in a text are cited in a dictionary entry

 ## The Data Format for Ingestion